 Solidarity Economy Directory

-Agua Vida SMA is an independent citizen’s campaign initiated by Observatorio Ciudadano del Agua y Saneamiento/OCAS composed of citizens and residents of San Miguel de Allende and various NGOs such as Rotary Club, Salvemos Río Laja, Amigos de la Presa Allende, El Charco del Ingenio, Caminos de Agua, GAIA, Vía Orgánica, FAI-Cerecaly, Salvemos el Rio Laja and Audubon Society of Mexico.
+The Agua Vida Network SMA is an independent network initiated by Observatorio Ciudadano del Agua y Saneamiento/OCAS.
+Participants include individuals and various NGOs such as Rotary Club, Salvemos Río Laja, Amigos de la Presa Allende, El Charco del Ingenio, Caminos de Agua, GAIA, Vía Orgánica, FAI-Cerecaly, Salvemos el Rio Laja and Audubon Society of Mexico.

-The campaign aims to inform and engage the general population and government officials on a fundamental strategy for the domestic and public reuse of water through:
+The network aims to inform and engage the general population and government officials on a fundamental strategy for the domestic and public reuse of water through:

 - a minimum and basic treatment of all sewage